cookiecutter/cookiecutter/README.rst

 * `cookiecutter-component`_: A template for a Component JS package.
 * `cookiecutter-tampermonkey`_: A template for a TamperMonkey browser script.
 * `cookiecutter-es6-package`_: A template for writing node packages using ES6 via babel.
+* `cookiecutter-express-babel`_: A template for writing Express projects using ES6 via babel.
 * `cookiecutter-angular2`_: A template for modular angular2 with typescript apps.
 * `CICADA`_: A template + script that automatically creates list/detail controllers and partials for an AngularJS frontend to connect to a DRF backend.
 Works well with `cc-automated-drf-template <https://github.com/TAMU-CPT/cc-automated-drf-template>`__.